cvanelteren/ultraplot/CONTRIBUTING.rst

 Release procedure
 =================

-Once version 1.0 is released, proplot will follow semantic versioning.
+Once version 1.0 is released, ultraplot will follow semantic versioning.
 That is, given a version number ``X.Y.Z``, the major version ``X`` will be incremented when something is deprecated, the minor version ``Y`` will be incremented when features are added, and the patch number ``Z`` will be incremented when bugs are fixed.

-Currently, proplot's major version number is ``0``, reflecting the fact that the API is new and subject to rapid changes.
+Currently, ultraplot's major version number is ``0``, reflecting the fact that the API is new and subject to rapid changes.
 Similar to semantic versioning, the minor version number is incremented when something is deprecated or the style is changed, and the patch number is incremented only when features are added or bugs are fixed.

-For now, `Luke Davis <https://github.com/lukelbd>`__ is the only one who can publish releases on PyPi, but this will change in the future.
+For now, `Casper van Eltern <https://github.com/cvanelteren>`__ is the only one who can publish releases on PyPi, but this will change in the future.
 Releases should be carried out as follows: